How to Structure pytest-geo for Large Shapefiles

 "slow: marks tests as slow (deselect with '-m \"not slow\"')",

-"integration: requires full dataset cache"
+"integration: requires the full dataset cache",

 ]